 Inspections of the CIG storm water runoff cover are performed on a quarterly basis (SWM, 2019a).
 Four inspections were conducted in FY2019.
-There was damage to the cover due to a hurricane that came through the area.
-The cover is being replaced with the same material as the original storm water runoff cover.
+There was damage to the cover due to a hurricane that came through the area in October 2018.
+The cover is anticipated to be replaced with the same material as the original storm water runoff cover in December 2019.
+The cover damage is not expected to impact PA assumptions as the limits were calculated with and without a cover; the lower of the two being used in the WAC.